ipeaGIT/geobr/README.md

  [![Github all downloads](https://img.shields.io/github/downloads/ipeaGIT/geobr/total.svg?label=downloads&color=green)](https://GitHub.com/ipeaGIT/geobr/releases/)

-**geobr** is an R package that allows users to easily access shapefiles of the Brazilian Institute of Geography and Statistics (IBGE) and other official data basis of Brazil.
+**geobr** is an R package that allows users to easily access shapefiles of the Brazilian Institute of Geography and Statistics (IBGE) and other official spatial data sets of Brazil.
 The package includes a wide set of geographic datasets as *simple features*, availabe at various geographic scales and for various years (see detailed list below):

 ## Installation
 ```